 exclusive: listen to the first track from peaches’ all-female remix record

-In anticipation of Rub Remixed, released on 27 May, i-D caught up with Peaches about her favourite female producers, her inspirations and dream collaborators, the celebration non-binary sexuality and censorship, and the Nicki Minaj song she wishes she wrote...
+In anticipation of Rub Remixed (released on May 27) i-D caught up with Peaches about her favorite female producers, her inspirations and dream collaborators, the celebration non-binary sexuality and censorship, and the Nicki Minaj song she wishes she wrote.

 How did the idea come about to make a remix album for Rub?

 It was mostly because I just wanted to hear producers that I like remix the songs that I'm really proud of.
 It turned out that all the people I asked are women, and I was really excited about that too, because there's a huge gap between male producers and female producers, and I wanted to highlight that.